For us to adopt a road it needs to meet our standards. You need to:

 - needs of disabled road users and pedestrians

 - property boundaries and if any driveway changes would be required.

 Once the road is adopted, we then own it and public notices are put up along the road.

 Developers can work on the existing roads and pavements as long as they meet the Section 278 legal agreement.

-All Section 278 works must be designed and constructed by a consultant and a contractor who are on the KCC permitted lists.
-The lists below show eligible companies currently accepting developer enquiries:
+All Section 278 works must be designed and constructed by a consultant and a contractor who fulfil certain criteria.
+Please read through the developer worker checklist (PDF, 291.7 KB) which specifies the criteria for each case.

-To adopt or work on an existing road this needs to be discussed with us.
-Please call on 03000 41 81 81.
+To adopt or work on an existing road this needs to be discussed with us, please call 03000 41 81 81.

 - advance payments codes (PDF, 797.7 KB)